microsec/regulations/hrsz--all--ssl--EN.md

 - **By Using e-Szignó Account**

-  A revocation request can be submitted 24 hours a day using thee-Szignó Account operated by the Trust Service Provider.
+  A revocation request can be submitted 24 hours a day using the e-Szignó Account operated by the Trust Service Provider.

   Access address of the e-Szignó Account: